simonpalmqvist/1dv607-portfolio/workshop-2/peer-review/ls222xp.md

 # Peer review

 ## Getting the application running
-I couldn't get the application running since I'm running OSX and couldn't get a hold of a computer with Windows on.
+I sadly couldn't get the application running since I'm using OSX and couldn't get a hold of a computer or have access to a virtual machine running Windows.

 ## Diagrams
 The diagram in overall is understandable but have some issues that could improve the readability.